PatrickCoakley23/Angels_Breath/README.md

 2.       django-admin startproject angels-share .

-    * The dot at the end just means to set up this django app in the current directory ** where i have 'angels-share' you can enter whatever name you'd like for your django app.
+    * The dot at the end just means to set up this django app in the current directory ** where I have 'angels-share' you can enter whatever name you'd like for your django app.

 3.      touch .gitignore

-    * In this file i added:  *.sqlite3 (this is to ignore my database file)
+    * In this file I added:  *.sqlite3 (this is to ignore my database file)
     * *.pyc
     * __pycache__ (these two are to ignore any compiled python code)

 4.      python3 manage.py runserver

-    * i exposed port 8000 here, and i am prompted with the below page indicating i installed django successfully.
+    * I exposed port 8000 here, and I am prompted with the below page indicating I installed django successfully.

 <h2 align="center"><img src="README/images/django_install.png" max-width="30%"></h2>